MattMS/ESM_reader/README.md

 # Read Fallout 3 data files

+**Please note:** This is a work in progress.
+It is only partially implemented and barely tested.
+Come back later.

 This project parses the data files (esm, esp) used by Fallout 3.
 There are scripts for creating a text file or populating a Redis database.